 We have a play area available, but it may be helpful to bring crayons and paper, or a favourite book or toy, to help keep them occupied and busy.

 Pets are welcome too, please get in touch with us before visiting, so we can arrange this for you.

-The café, generously staffed throughout the day by Prince & Princess of Wales Hospice volunteers, provides teas, coffees and light snacks, with our vending machines offering drinks and sandwiches 24 hours a day.
+The café, generously staffed throughout the day by Prince & Princess of Wales Hospice volunteers, provides teas, coffees, meals, sandwiches and light snacks, with our vending machines offering drinks and snack 24 hours a day.

 For the safety of everyone, CCTV security cameras are in use both in and around the hospice.